vipenti/3D-Human-Body-Generator/README.md

 <h1 align = "center">  :computer: 🎓 3D Deformable Human Body for virtual fitting and other applications 🎓 :computer: </h1>

-<p align = "center"> A project for my internship at the VRLab, at the University of Salerno </p>
+<p align = "center"> A project for my internship at the VRLab, at University of Salerno </p>

 <p> This project goal is to create a fully customizable 3D human body with your body measurements.
 All that needs to be done is to enter the dimensions of the different body parts and it will generate a human body with those proportions for you.